Vera: A General-Purpose Plausibility Estimation Model for Commonsense Statements: Experimental Setup

 \subsection{Training Details}

-\paragraph{Datasets.} For training stage A, we use the $\sim$1.6M statement groups (i.e., $\sim$6M statements) sourced from two commonsense KBs; for training stage B, we use the $\sim$200k statement groups (i.e., $\sim$400k statements) sourced from 19 commonsense QA datasets.
+\paragraph{Datasets.} For training stage A, we use the $\sim$1.6M statement groups ($\sim$6M statements) sourced from two commonsense KBs; for training stage B, we use the $\sim$200k statement groups ($\sim$400k statements) sourced from 19 commonsense QA datasets.
 For each training stage, we mix the training sets of all datasets together, without any re-weighting.
-For memory efficiency, during training, each statement is truncated to 128 tokens (which can accommodate more than 99\% of the statements; see \autoref{tab:datasets_stat}) and each statement group is capped to four statements.